Penalized Projected Kernel Calibration for Computer Models

-From Figure \ref{fig:ppk3}, we can see that, firstly the variance of $\hat\theta_{PK}$ is the smallest.
-In fact, as the PK loss function tends to have more local optima, the PK loss function near its global minimum point is ``sharp" (the derivaives near the global minimum point is large).
-Secondly, the bias of $\hat\theta_{PK}$ is near zero.
-These results indicate that if the search region is narrowed, the PK calibration is obviously superior to other methods.
-However, when there are many local optimal in the search region, the PK calibration will lose this advantage.
+From Fig. \ref{fig:ppk3}, we can see that the variance of $\hat\theta_{PK}$ is the smallest.
+In fact, as the PK loss function tends to have more local optima, the PK loss function near its global minimum point is ``sharp" (the derivative near the global minimum point is large).
+We also see that the bias of $\hat\theta_{PK}$ is close to zero.
+These results indicate that if the search region is narrowed, the PK calibration is clearly superior to the other methods.
+However, when there are many local optima in the search region, the PK calibration loses its advantages.

 When the sample size is $6$ and $15$, the slower convergence speed leads to poor performance of the $\hat\theta_{SGP}$.
 When the sample size is $100$, we can still see substantial estimation errors in $\hat\theta_{KO}$, the reason is that the discrepancy $\delta$ is large ( see Figure \ref{fig:ppk2}-(a)) and $\hat\theta_{KO}$ is inconsistent.